 Welsh Road, Hooton, Cheshire CH66

-A distinctive church by a pupil of E. W. Pugin, designed with great care and attention to detail.
+A distinctive church, designed with great care and attention to detail.
 The interior displays imaginative and unusual touches, such as the sparing use of contrasting stone, a vaulted canted apse and good stained glass.
 The slightly later Stanley chapel may be by Edmund Kirby; it is in matching style and adds to the special interest of the building.

-For details of the building, see the listed entry, below.
+For further details of the building, see the list entry, below.
 To this account the following can be added: The building adopts thirteenth century Gothic style with plate traceried windows and lancets.
 It is built of red sandstone ashlar using coursed masonry blocks of varying size and thickness.
 The apse is canted and there is a chapel and semicircular chapel on the north side of the apse with a semicircular pyramidal roof.
 Inside, the apse is vaulted in contrasting buff stone.
 There are sets of sedilia on each side of the apse with backs also in contrasting stone.
 The chancel arch springs from foliated corbels and has nailhead decoration on the underside.
 On each side of the chancel arch are niches, one with a trefoiled head, the other simply arched, formerly containing statues.
 The open timber roof is scissor-braced.
 The Trafford Chapel contains a large stone table tomb.
-Stained glass is generally of high standard and includes windows in the chapel by Mayer of Munich.
+Stained glass is generally of high standard, with windows in the chapel by Mayer of Munich as well as those by Heaton, Butler & Bayne mentioned above.
 Other glass includes a Noakes memorial of circa 1886 with unusual cut glass roundels, perhaps a reference to Noakes’s profession as a jeweller.
 There is a forward altar and pulpit of white and brown polished stone introduced at the end of the 1990s.

 Architect: E. J. Tarver